bhbenhuang/k-means-restaurant-clustering/README.txt

 Running the Project:
 - Download all .java and .jar files
-- Open .java files in an integrated development environment such as Eclipse
+- Open .java files in an integrated development environment such as Exclipse
-- Add .jar files into IDE
+- Add .jar files into IDE through adding external JARs
 - Run KMeansRunner.java, which will prompt you as needed